sjhloco/ip_auto_lab/build_fabric/README.md

 This whole playbook is based on using the one module for all the connections.
 I have not tested how it will work with multiple modules, the role *intf_cleanup* will likely not work.
 This role ensures interface configuration is decelerative by defaulting non-used interfaces, therefore could be excluded without breakign the playbook.

-As Python is a lot more flexible than Ansible the dynamic inventory and custom plugins (within the roles) do the manipulating of the datA in the variable files to create the data models that are used by the templates.
+As Python is a lot more flexible than Ansible the dynamic inventory and custom filter plugins (within the roles) do the manipulating of the datA in the variable files to create the data models that are used by the templates.
 This helps to abstract a lot of the complexity out of the jinja templates making it easier to create new templates for different vendors as just you only have to worry about the device configuration rather than data manipulation.

 ## Dynamic Inventory